satansdeer/satansdeer.github.com/content/legacy-posts/resolve-git-merge-conflicts/index.md

 ## Use Ours or Theirs for One File

-Sometimes you know you want one side completely.
+Sometimes you know you want one side .

 Keep the current branch version: